Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 This commission is paid by Asset Management Companies (AMCs) for distributing their mutual fund schemes.
 It creates a win-win relationship by:

-Helping investors make informed, consistent investment decisions.
+Helping investors make informed, consistent investment decisions through the mutual fund distribution model.

 However, the exact commission depends on factors such as:

-AUM (Asset Under Management) of the scheme
+AUM (Assets Under Management) of the scheme.

-TER (Total Expense Ratio)
+TER (Total Expense Ratio), which impacts distributor earnings.

 AUM (Asset Under Management) → TER (Total Expense Ratio) → AssetPlus Commission → MFD Commission

-Let’s Break it Down:
+Let’s Break it Down: Understanding MFD Commission Structure in India

 1. AUM-Based Impact on Commission